n3rdopolis/rebeccablackos/README.txt

 CHANGING THE RESOLUTION ON SIMPLE HARDWARE:
 -------------------------------------------
       * Not every video card has its own driver that supports Kernel Mode Setting.
 VirtualBox did not (until recently), and the emulated 'vmware' device in
       QEMU VMs does not work quite right with the vmwgfx driver.
-Before the kernel added fallback driver support, hardware without proper modesetting support required framebuffer support.
+Before simpledrm, hardware without proper modesetting support required framebuffer support.
       While possible, there was the problem that Wayland based display servers that have framebuffer backends are rare.

-      * The *bootloader* is where the video memory for these drivers are prepared, before the kernel starts.
+      * The *bootloader* is where the video memory for this driver is prepared, before the kernel starts.
 Grub tries its best to detect your resolution, with one that is supported by both your BIOS and your monitor.
 However, the resolution can be customized, especially on VMs which may tend to default to a smaller screen size.

       * For Live CD mode, in the boot menu, hit the 'e' key. and set SetCustomResolution to 1 (from 0) and then change the set gfxmode= line to your desired resolution, and hit "CTRL+X"